2020 J. Lohr Estates Flume Crossing Sauvignon Blanc

-The 2019 Flume Crossing Sauvignon Blanc is pale yellow in color, highlighted by aromas of honeysuckle and daffodil, grapefruit, sweet herbs, and key lime.
-These aromas are complemented on the palate by the bright flavors of grapefruit, lime, and lemongrass, with the rich texture and long finish provided by the acacia barrels.
+The 2020 Flume Crossing Sauvignon Blanc is pale yellow in color and displays aromas of honeysuckle, sweet herbs, lime, and fig. These aromas are complemented on the palate by the bright flavors of grapefruit, kiwi, passionfruit, and lemongrass, with the rich texture and long finish provided by the acacia barrels

 — Kristen Barnhisel, winemaker, white wine

-Serve as an aperitif with goat cheese, oysters, arugula salad, or paired with an entrée of sushi or grilled sword fish with fresh lime and herb marinade.
+Serve as an aperitif with goat cheese, oysters, or sardines, or enjoy as an entrée with sushi, sashimi, or baked tilapia with Thai basil.

-Maturation: Aged in puncheons, barrels, stainless steel barrels and stainless steel tanks, with 76% in stainless and 24% in barrel (20% new wood barrels)
+Maturation: Aged in puncheon, barrel, stainless barrel and stainless tank, with 70% in stainless and 30% in barrel (20% new wood barrels)

 Barrel Type: New and used acacia barrels; neutral French oak barrels; stainless steel barrels

-A crisp, well-balanced Sauvignon Blanc with key lime, grapefruit, and sweet herbs, with a lively acidity and textured finish.
+A crisp, well-balanced Sauvignon Blanc with lively acidity, key lime, grapefruit, and sweet herbs, with a textured finish.

 The Arroyo Seco’s cool climate and the partial aging of the wine in acacia wood imparts texture and spice that is a perfect expression of Monterey Sauvignon Blanc.

 The grapes for the Flume Crossing Sauvignon Blanc are grown in the well-drained, sandy, cobblestone soils deposited by the Arroyo Seco River.
-These rugged soils keep yields in check and produce fruit with varietal intensity, minerality, and exceptional weight.
-The long, cool growing season of the Arroyo Seco appellation ensures that the fleeting, exotic fruit flavors of Sauvignon Blanc are retained along with a vibrant natural acidity.
-This delicious wine is created to be an expression of pure varietal character, influenced only by its terroir and gently guided by minimal farming and winemaking practices.
+These rugged soils keep yields in check and produce fruit with varietal intensity, minerality and exceptional weight.
+The long cool growing season of the Arroyo Seco appellation ensures that the fleeting, exotic fruit flavors of Sauvignon Blanc are retained along with a vibrant natural acidity.
+The Flume Crossing Sauvignon Blanc is created to be an expression of pure varietal character, influenced only by its terroir, gently guided by minimal farming and winemaking practices.